Korkman/macemu-appimage-builder/README.md

 …you create directories named `SheepShaver.AppImage.home` and `BasiliskII.AppImage.home` within `macemuAppImages`.
 See [AppImage portable mode](https://docs.appimage.org/user-guide/portable-mode.html).

-## AppImage compatibility
-AppImages are portable Linux applications containing all the libraries required to run[^2].
-Their only dependency is having FUSE available (which basically every sane Linux desktop environment has).[^3]

 ## If SheepShaver doesn't start
 Try running SheepShaver in a terminal to see constructive error messages.
 One common problem is that Linux by default disallows low memory access, which SheepShaver unfortunately requires.
 The launchers provide further instructions.

+## AppImage compatibility
+AppImages are portable Linux applications containing all the libraries required to run[^2].
+Their only dependency is having FUSE available (which basically every sane Linux desktop environment has).[^3] If you don't have FUSE available, your can extract the contained files with the startup argument --appimage-extract.
+The contained executable "AppRun" will run the application.

 # Building your own